 Homemade Dog Food

-Preparing homemade meals for an older dog who is having problems with gaining/maintaining a health weight is definitely an option.
+Preparing homemade meals for an older dog who is having problems with gaining/maintaining a healthy weight is definitely an option.

 But it’s vitally important to get the ratio of nutrients correct, and the added supplements.